golfhub8/camping-planner-app/replit.md

 ## Stripe Integration Setup

-The application uses Stripe Checkout Sessions for a secure, hosted payment experience.
+The application uses Stripe Checkout Sessions for a secure, hosted payment experience using a Price created in the Stripe Dashboard.
 Required environment variables:

-*   `STRIPE_SECRET_KEY`: Your Stripe secret key (starts with `sk_`)
+*   `STRIPE_SECRET_KEY`: Your Stripe secret key (starts with `sk_test_` for test mode or `sk_live_` for production)
-*   `VITE_STRIPE_PUBLIC_KEY`: Your Stripe publishable key (starts with `pk_`)
+*   `VITE_STRIPE_PUBLIC_KEY`: Your Stripe publishable key (starts with `pk_test_` or `pk_live_`)
+*   `STRIPE_PRICE_ID`: The Price ID from your Stripe Dashboard (starts with `price_`, e.g., `price_1SRnQBIEQH0jZmIb2XwrLR5v`)
 *   `STRIPE_WEBHOOK_SECRET`: Webhook signing secret from Stripe Dashboard (starts with `whsec_`)

+**Important**: Ensure all Stripe keys match the same mode (test or live).
+For development, use test mode keys (`sk_test_`, `pk_test_`) with a test Price ID.

+Checkout endpoint: `POST /api/billing/create-checkout-session` - Creates a Stripe Checkout Session using the Dashboard Price ID.
+Dynamic success/cancel URLs automatically adapt to development and production environments.

 Webhook endpoint: `POST /api/stripe/webhook` - Configure in Stripe Dashboard to listen for:
 *   `checkout.session.completed` - Grants Pro membership access after successful trial signup or payment
 *   `customer.subscription.updated` - Updates Pro membership end date
 *   `customer.subscription.deleted` - Revokes Pro membership access

-Pro Membership pricing: $29.99/year with 7-day free trial.
+Pro Membership pricing: $29.99/year with 7-day free trial (configured in Stripe Dashboard Price).
 The webhook route is registered before global JSON middleware to ensure raw body is available for signature verification.